TedTimbrell/TedTimbrell.github.io/_posts/2025-01-09-trying-and-failing-to-interpret-embeddings.md

 > Q: Wait aren't you supposed to be using smells?

 It's pretty hard to reason about something you can't experience.
-I might know fresh coffee smells good in the morning but I can't tell how similar/dissimilar that is the smell of dew in the morning.
+I might know fresh coffee smells good in the morning but I can't tell how similar/dissimilar that is to the smell of dew in the morning.
 I'll get to smells in a later post.

-I'm already making a jump from word embeddings to sentence embeddings so I believe it's worth revisitng gender before moving on.
+I'm already making a jump from word embeddings to sentence embeddings so I believe it's worth revisiting gender before moving on.
 It also has the benefit of being easy to generate examples for and is built into the English language.
 I'll be using cosine similarity and Euclidean distance to get a sense of the distance between the vectors.

 ```python